vavrek/oa-arch/README.md

 ```
 Vocal commands and actions are found in: `minds/stella/config/commands.json`

-User specific configuration is located in: `oa.sh`
+User specific system configuration is located in: `oa.sh`

 ## Support
 Become a patron! https://www.patreon.com/openassistant